Case studies

 Higher Education

-A large HE publisher acquisition at the end of 2019 necessitated some due diligence research with lecturers and students to investigate whether the technology of the acquiring company would suit the needs of the users of the acquirees resources.
+A large HE publisher acquisition at the end of 2019 necessitated some due diligence research with lecturers and students to investigate whether the technology of the acquiring company would suit the needs of the users of the acquirees' resources.
 We ran three face-to-face focus groups of lecturers and students, all drawn from our panel, with clients observing from behind glass and with live video feeds to the USA.
 Clients could unobtrusively ask, via the moderator, additional questions during the sessions, which were all recorded and transcribed for later use.
 This exercise highlighted some large cultural differences between resource use in the UK and in the USA, and the subsequent report gave strong recommendations to the client on the likely market, post-acquisition.

 A Russell Group university was investigating the potential for a new masters qualification in education and wanted to test the market in the UK and in international schools.
 They commissioned Schoolzone to conduct research using our panels via a series of telephone interviews and online focus groups with follow-up tasks looking at the proposed masters in more detail.
-The four groups were influencers and decision-makers in the UK, teachers/lecturers in the UK, decision-makers in international schools, potential students in international schools.
+The four groups were influencers and decision-makers in the UK, teachers/lecturers in the UK, decision-makers in international schools, and potential students in international schools.
 15 countries were targeted.
 A full report gave firm recommendations on the structure and content of the masters and on potential markets in each region.

 A Midlands-based university wanted to explore reasons for poor uptake of one its digital services and asked Schoolzone to investigate.
 We recruited a sample of users and non-users to tell us via an asynchronous online discussion about the associated benefits and barriers and how the service might be improved so that it was a better fit to their needs.
 We followed this up with a series of telephone interviews to explore some of the issues and suggestions in more detail and were able to make a series of concrete suggestions, based on firm evidence, of how the university might develop the service.